learn-co-curriculum/dsc-hierarchical-agglomerative-clustering-codealong/README.md

 # Hierarchical Agglomerative Clustering - Codealong

 ## Introduction

-In this codealong, you'll work through a code-along to observe how hierarchical agglomerative clustering works by examining various visualizations at each step of the algorithm.
+In this codealong, you'll observe how hierarchical agglomerative clustering works by examining various visualizations at each step of the algorithm.

 ## Objectives

 You will be able to:

 - Determine the best linkage strategy for a dataset by creating clusters and evaluating the results
-- Create and interpret a dendogram while using HAC to determine the optimal number of clusters
+- Create and interpret a dendrogram while using HAC to determine the optimal number of clusters

 ## Getting Started

-In this codealong, we'll create a sample dataset, and then use HAC and observe the decisions it makes at each step as it identifies and merges similar clusters at each step.
+In this codealong, we'll create a sample dataset, and then use HAC and observe the decisions it makes at each step as it identifies and merges similar clusters.

 Run the cell below to import everything we'll need: